 Reading a good book with a child nuzzled underneath your neck is magical.
-The child hangs on every new word found on the pages, while the adult absorbs every moment of cuddling such innocence.
-It creates a bond that is enjoyed as tattered pages are turned and the wonder of imagination and discovery is sparked by words, hand-drawn illustrations, and creative story lines.
+Little ones help turn pages while older ones correct you if the adult reading misses even one word.
+Cuddling such innocence creates a bond as the wonder of imagination and discovery is sparked by words, hand-drawn illustrations, and creative story lines.

 As Gladys Hunt puts it in one of my favorite books about reading to children, Honey for a Child’s Heart, “Children don’t stumble onto good books by themselves; they must be introduced to the wonder of words put together in such a way that they spin out pure joy and magic.”

 Being intentional is a parent’s job.
 We intentionally plan healthy meals, choose the best school, church, and play activities for our children’s growth.
 Selecting and reading the best books is equally important.

 Good books spark imagination and creativity.
 They teach, guide, and model virtues and excellence in wise living.
 Proverbs describes good words this way: “A word fitly spoken is like apples of gold in a setting of silver” (Proverbs 25:11).
 What a delightful, happy parenting task reading is.

 One of my favorite parenting memories is the year we read all of the Little House on the Prairie books by Laura Ingalls Wilder.
 Most afternoons I put my two littlest ones down for naps and the four big kids and I piled on the couch.
 Rebecca nestled on my lap; the others leaned in with heads on shoulders, legs folded snuggly into couch cushions.

 Every time we ended a chapter, they begged for just one more.
 I often agreed because I loved reading these remarkable stories as much as my kids enjoyed hearing them.
 We laughed and cried together.
 And we bonded in those hours.